-Moreover, the major disadvantage of such ex ante relevance test, whether with or without predefined profiles. would still remain; more specifically there would be a loss of comparability.
+Moreover, the major drawback of such ex ante relevance test, whether with or without predefined profiles, would still not be resolved; more specifically there would still be a loss of comparability.
 If users were to be allowed to fill in varying sets of indicators, either as a result of falling into different profiles, or due to an individual assessment prior to the actual scoring of indicators, it would be difficult, if not impossible, to compare end results across the EU.
 For that reason, the option of the ex ante relevance test was discarded.

-• Option 3: Ex Ante Profiling (Predefined) with Variable Scoring
+• Option 3: Ex Ante Country Profiling (Predefined) with Variable Scoring